People Share What Saddens Them The Most About Working From Home (71 Stories)

 #56

 Having stress from work now be inside your home.
 I hate that my bedroom (where my desk resides) is now a trigger for work anxiety.
 Once my boss called me to yell at me about something and it all happened in my own home.
-I liked leaving the stress of work behind at the office at the end of day...now it's always with me.
+I liked leaving the stress of work behind at the office at the end of day...now it's always with me.Also, work-life balance has been demolished.
+My company was eventually like "Well, you work from home, why aren't you working earlier and later?
+Why aren't you logging in on weekends?
+Let's schedule meetings from 11am-3pm, eff your lunch."

 #57

 I thought I hated my job because I was forced to commute 40 minutes each way and forced to be physically present in the office even when my work was already finished.
-After I started working from home I realized it was the job itself I hated, not the commute or any other part of it.
+After I started working from home I realized it was the job itself I hated, not the commute or any other part of it.#58

 Due to the realities of Zoom meetings, over time, you'll wear your nice shirts a lot more often than your pants.
 This is the modern mullet.
-Business on the top, party pants on the bottom.
+Business on the top, party pants on the bottom.If I was a smart man, I'd invest heavily in companies that make sweat pants and comfy socks.

 #59

 WFH is freaking awesome, the only downside for me is less physical activity since I'm not walking around the office but that's easily remedied by increasing my workouts.
 No dealing with blabbermouth coworkers, not being forced to pretend I'm busy just to appease the boss, saving tons of money and time on commuting, I'll never go back to the office.
 The less connection I have to my company the happier I am and WFH is perfect for that.
-I can get my stuff done and disappear, that's how it should be.
+I can get my stuff done and disappear, that's how it should be.#60

 My Zoom calls starts at 8.30 AM and ends around 9 PM (not all days, but most).
 I would still trade in work from home to going to office any day.
-At least I can turn off the video and not have to see people I don't like.
+At least I can turn off the video and not have to see people I don't like.#61

-There are only a few people working in the office so it still gets lonely at times, but not to the extent that it does when I’m at home alone in my apartment 24/7.
+All of these comments are the reasons I went back into the office after about two months of working from home.There are only a few people working in the office so it still gets lonely at times, but not to the extent that it does when I’m at home alone in my apartment 24/7.

 #62

 Overall, I love WFH.
 Don't have to dress up, don't have to commute, and I'm so much more productive without all the normal office interruptions that I'm working fewer hours and accomplishing more.
 My car insurance is a lot cheaper (because I changed to one of those pay by the mile plans), and I'm not spending money on gas.
-I cook for myself now, so I'm not paying for daily lunch.
+I cook for myself now, so I'm not paying for daily lunch.The only issue that I've really noticed is that leaving the house has become an Event.
+I don't just go hop in the car and go somewhere anymore.
+I left my house once (?) last week, and it took actual planning to do.
+I don't FEEL lonely, but I'm sure the many, many hours I spend at home by myself is taking some kind of mental toll.

 #63

-I find I get distracted way easier.
+I find I get distracted way easier.#64

 I’ve found it has really exacerbated my social anxiety.
 I’ve been 100% WFH for almost two years now and at this point I’m so used to only seeing my wife and kids that basically running into anyone else I know kind of triggers me.
-I guess the moderate amount of interaction I used to have on a day to day basis was good for me.
+I guess the moderate amount of interaction I used to have on a day to day basis was good for me.#65

-Lack of human interaction.
+Lack of human interaction.#67

-If I had to say anything negative , I would say internet connectivity is more vital , but even that isn't even much of a unfortunately reality because I live in NYC and there's Strong connectivity nearly everywhere I've been.
+I've been working remotely for the better part of 5 years and love it.If I had to say anything negative , I would say internet connectivity is more vital , but even that isn't even much of a unfortunately reality because I live in NYC and there's Strong connectivity nearly everywhere I've been.

 #70

 I’ve been WFH in solitary confinement for 2 years.
 Just laid off.
-Now I have to go from indoor cat that hides under the bed to outdoor feral, dodging cars and finding my own mice.
+Now I have to go from indoor cat that hides under the bed to outdoor feral, dodging cars and finding my own mice.#71

-A lot of people saying they feel like they're jailed.
+Why do I feel like this is some "WFH bad!" propaganda?A lot of people saying they feel like they're jailed.
 What?
 Really?
 Just f*****g go outside and do something.
 Go to the gym.
 Play with your kids.
 You feel more jailed at home than you do in a s****y cubicle at work with your boss breathing down your neck?
 The f**k is wrong with you people?